iamansingh0/hardhat-fundMe/README.md

 <hr>

 ## About the project
-It is a very basic project for web3 beginners on how to deploy their smart contract using javascript's [ethers.js](https://docs.ethers.io/v5/).
-In this project, there is a smart contract called **SimpleStorage.sol**.
-By using step by step process you can compile and deploy your smart contract to a local blockchain (``ganache``) and on a testnet(``rinkeby``).
+It is a very basic project for web3 beginners on how to deploy their smart contract using [Hardhat](https://hardhat.org/getting-started).
+In this project, there is a smart contract called **fundMe**.
+By using step by step process you can compile, deploy, publish and test your smart contract to a local network (``hardhat network``, `localhost`) and on a testnet(``rinkeby``).
 Let's get started!

 ### Built With